WilliamRagstad/Font-Manager/README.md

 ## Install

-Get the latest version of **Font Manager 2.0** from Gamebanana by pressing the link below:
+Get the latest version of **Font Manager** from Gamebanana by pressing the link below:

 <div align="center">
 <a href="https://gamebanana.com/tools/6732"><img src="https://gamebanana.com/tools/embeddables/6732?type=large"/></a>